 - Connects you with all of your research activities and outputs

 - Eliminates confusion over researchers with similar names

 - Ensures your profile is continuous, even if you change institutions

 It can save you time managing information about your publications and grants.

 - Saves time by reducing repetitive data entry into research systems

-- May allow you to automate adding your publications to systems like ROS
+- Allows you to automate adding your publications to systems like ROS

 - Gives you complete control over which systems can access your information